jose-elias-alvarez/obsidian-paste-link/README.md

 | `^https?://(?:www\\.)?youtube\\.com`          | `(.+?)(?:\\s*-[^-]*$\|$)` | Rust Tutorial Full Course - YouTube                                | Rust Tutorial Full Course |
 | `.+?`                                         | `^(.+?)[\|–—•·-]`         | How to use promises - Learn web development \| MDN                 | How to use promises       |

+To temporarily skip any configured regexes and fetch the full page title, use the `Paste link and fetch full page title` command.

 ### Edge cases

 The paste handler tries to handle these edge cases intelligently: